“…assuring no one in Licking County goes hungry.”

-1987: The Food Pantry Network of Licking County is chartered as a private 501(c)3 non-profit charitable organization.
+1987: The Food Pantry Network of Licking County was federally chartered as a private 501(c)3 non-profit charitable organization.

-2014: Outgrowing our warehouse, FPN of Licking County relocates to Brice Avenue, increasing its storage capacity from a 15-day supply of food to a 45-day supply.
+2015: Outgrowing our warehouse on Steele Ave, FPN of Licking County relocated to the current location on Brice Street, increasing storage capacity from a 15-day supply to a 45-day supply for Licking County.